SergeyPanov/SNT-VRP/README.md

 # Description
 This is an academic project for subject SNT.
-The implemented program resolve Capacitated Vehicle Routing Problem [VRP](https://en.wikipedia.org/wiki/Vehicle_routing_problem).
+The implemented program resolve Capacitated  [Vehicle Routing Problem](https://en.wikipedia.org/wiki/Vehicle_routing_problem).
 For resolving problem  ALNS and Tabu-search approaches were used.
 Implemented program works based on algorithm described in the article [A novel heuristic algorithm for capacitated vehicle routing problem](https://link.springer.com/content/pdf/10.1007%2Fs40092-017-0187-9.pdf) but with modifications inspire by article [A general heuristic for vehicle routing problems](https://www.sciencedirect.com/science/article/pii/S0305054805003023).

-First step of described algorithm was replace by simple [greedy search](https://en.wikipedia.org/wiki/Greedy_algorithm).
+First step of suggested algorithm was replace by simple [greedy search](https://en.wikipedia.org/wiki/Greedy_algorithm).
 Moreover strategy for looking better place for selected vertex was added.
-More details about it can be found in documentation [documentation](https://www.overleaf.com/read/tyjqkfzrxyvf)( Czech language).
+More details about it can be found in  [documentation](https://www.overleaf.com/read/tyjqkfzrxyvf)( Czech language).

 # Compilation
 For compilation the [maven](https://maven.apache.org) was used, Java 1.8 is also required.